EdgeFirstAI/documentation/docs/studio/user/billing.md

 # Billing Information

 This page will describe the billing information that is subjected to the user's organization.
 Prior to reading the contents in this page, it is recommended to be familiar with the [Organization Management](organization.md).
-A new organization is given 20.00 USD worth of credits to allow trials of the features in EdgeFirst Studio as shown in the [Quickstart Guide](../../index.md).
-The credits in the organization will be shared amongst the members.
+A trial user (Individual Tier) is given 20.00 USD worth of credits to experience the features in EdgeFirst Studio as shown in the [Quickstart Guide](../../index.md).
+However, for multi-user tiers, the credits in the organization will be shared amongst the members.

 ## Usage & Billing